Charles Martin Crandall

-Charles Martin Crandall (May 30, 1833 – Jun 25, 1905) was an American inventor and toy-maker.
+Charles Martin Crandall (May 30, 1833 – June 25, 1905) was an American inventor and toy-maker.
 He was best known for various toy blocks, "Crandall's Acrobats", "Noah's Dominoes", "Illuminated Pictorial Alphabet", "District School", "Menagerie", "Pigs in Clover" game and numerous other games and wooden toys such as wooden trains with interconnecting cars.
 Crandall began working in his father's woodworking and furniture factory in Covington, Pennsylvania and at the age of twelve began inventing toys.
 When his father died in 1849, Crandall took over the factory at age sixteen.

 Crandall's blocks

-By 1866, Crandall moved the company to Montrose, Pennsylvania and was into the manufacturing of croquet sets.
+By 1866, Crandall had moved the company to Montrose, Pennsylvania and was into the manufacturing of croquet sets.
 He experimented with fastening the corners of boxes by using grooves and tongues instead of nailing.
 As his sons were convalescing from scarlet fever, he took some pieces home and his children built various structures such as a house, bridge and fence from them.
 His children's physician saw the blocks and ordered some.
 As Crandall would later say, this "was the first sale of the famous Crandall's Building Blocks."
 In order to sell the blocks, rather than go to jobbers or dealers, Crandall went to P. T. Barnum.
 Mr. Barnum was so impressed that he gave them a place in his museum for several weeks.
 Sales of that product amounted to about $10,000 ($ today).
 The following year sales tripled.
 Later, Crandall entered into a contract with Orange Judd and Company naming them sales agents for his blocks.